commit-live-students/fsdse-python-assignment-68/README.md

-# Write a Python program to convert a list and tuple into arrays.
+# Write a Python program to convert a list and tuple into arrays using Numpy.

 Original array:
 [10, 20, 30]